Stay up to date! Get our newsletter!

-The 2011 Venice Biennale was held in more than 80 different locations scattered throughout the city.
-Presumably it will be similar at the next biennale, June through November 2013.
+The Venice Biennale is held in more than 50 different locations scattered throughout the city.
 If you expect to find all the locations -- or even some of them -- you need to know a little about Venice itself.

 Venice is two mazes laid on top of each other.